-The following reference documents provide a more detailed presentation of the French design method :
+The following reference documents provide a more detailed presentation of the French design method:

-- The French Design guide for pavement structures, LCPC-SETRA 1994 which present in greater detail the principles of the rational pavement design - The Catalogue of new standard pavement structures, LCPC-SETRA 1998 - The Technical Guide of Variant Specifications, SETRA 2003. - • - These two later documents describe the application conditions of rational design to the pavement structures of the French national road network, accordingly to the French official specifications.
+- The French Design guide for pavement structures, LCPC-SETRA 1994 which present in greater detail the principles of the rational pavement design - The Catalogue of new standard pavement structures, LCPC-SETRA 1998 - The Technical Guide of Variant Specifications, SETRA 2003. - Standard NF P98-086 "Dimensionnement structurel des chaussées routières, application aux chaussées neuves", Afnor, Octobre 2011

+These documents describe the application conditions of rational design to the pavement structures of the French national road network, accordingly to the French official specifications.